kuldeeprishi/edx-platform/docs/en_us/course_authors/source/course_student.rst

 * :ref:`Accessing_anonymized`

 You can also view charts of certain student demographics for graded problems.
-See :ref:`course_grades.rst`.
+See :ref:`Grades`.

 .. _PII: